openownership/register/README.markdown

 ### Create an index in the new cluster

 You need to copy across the settings that elasticsearch-model would normally make for us.
-The easiest way to find them is asking elasticsearch itself. e.g.
+The easiest way to find them is asking Elasticsearch itself. e.g.

 `GET https://<old-elasticsearch-host>/open_ownership_register_entities_production`